 A shortlist of 18 teams will be invited to each submit a full, detailed application.
 From the shortlist, up to six projects will be funded.
-The projects writer, director and producer will attend a two-day workshop 01 and 02 April 2023 and undertake a five-week mentorship with an experienced industry practitioner to ensure their projects are shoot ready.
+These projects will attend a two-day workshop (8 and 9 June 2024) and undertake a six-week mentorship with an experienced industry practitioner to ensure their projects are shoot ready.

-The assessment criteria are the same for both stages of the Köpere Hou - Fresh Shorts application.
+The assessment criteria are the same for both stages of the Kopere Hou - Fresh Shorts application.

-These guidelines outline the application requirements for Whiringa Tuatahi - Stage One in its entirety in the first half of the document (page 5-12) and Whiringa Tuarua - Stage Two for the invited shortlisted teams in the second half of the document (page 13-22).
+These guidelines outline the application requirements for Whiringa Tuatahi - Stage One in its entirety in the first half of the document (page 6-12) and Whiringa Tuarua - Stage Two for the invited shortlisted teams in the second half of the document (page 13-23).